 After consultation with our governing body, the school asks that sun screen be applied before school starts as it is not practicable for school staff to apply sun screen to children, nor for children to bring in and apply their own.
-Any parent who requires additional lotion to be applied may wish to make arrangements with the school to come in and re-apply lotion during the lunchtime should they wish.
+Any parent who requires additional lotion to be applied may wish to make arrangements with the school and complete an exceptional circumstances request form.
 More widely, sun protection at Meltham CE incorporates hats, long sleeves and the natural shade provided in our grounds: please remember to send hats and water with your children in the morning and they will have the opportunity to refill these during the day.
 In exceptionally hot circumstances, the school may make the decision to keep children inside during some of their break times.